cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/sessions.md

 start selecting sessions from the list for export.
 All selected sessions will be exported as a single zip archive.

-Similarly, a zip archive with sessions can be imported in order to add all of them to CloudpilotEmu.
+Similarly, a zip archive with sessions can be imported by adding it in order to add all of them to CloudpilotEmu.
 Note that you will not be prompted to change the session names or settings during import in this case - you'll have to make any adjustments afterwards.

 # Mass deleting sessions